 Declare database connections and other objects/variables outside the Lambda function handler code to provide additional optimization when the function is invoked again.
 You can add logic to your code to check if a connection already exists before creating one.

 Armed with this knowledge, now you can make a better decision on how to configure your functions.

 The other lesson, I’d like to impart you is that function benchmarks are supposed to be gathered over the course of time and not in hours and minutes.
-Hence, performance monitoring is a continuous process.
+Hence, AWS Lambda performance monitoring is a continuous process.

 We’ll be refurbishing this blog from time to time and try to be updated in our custom software development practices.
-So, keep in touch to stay updated about serverless performance.
+So, keep in touch to stay updated about AWS Lambda performance.